stephaneVercouillieBMID/slate/source/workingVersion.html.md

 phone| phone_number, phone_number_verified
 address|address, with subfields,<br>street_address (newline separator \n)<br> locality <br> postal_code <br> country

-<aside class="success"> The reason why ''eid'' scope was not mentioned in the supported scope is that the “eid” scope was introduced exclusively for FAS (BOSSA </aside>

 #### 5.2.1.2 Example of an Authorization Request using "scope" values